katharsis-project/katharsis-docs/source/user-docs.rst

 .. note::

-  Katharsis implementation differs form JSON API definition of sparse field set in order to fit standard query parameter serializing strategy and maximize effective processing of data.
+  The Katharsis implementation differs from JSON API definition of sparse field set in order to fit standard query parameter serializing strategy and maximize effective processing of data.

 Information about fields to include in the response can be achieved by providing ``fields`` parameter.